raeleus/Shadow-Walker-UI/README.md

-#Shadow Walker UI#
+#Shadow Walker UI Example#

 ### About ###

 Shadow Walker UI is a skin for LibGDX Scene2D.UI on the LWJGL3 backend.
-This example project showcases new features from the 1.9.9 update:
+This example project implements the skin and showcases new features from the 1.9.9 update:

 * Focusable buttons
 * Transparent window rendering.